 Why?
 Because these executives have the budget to make a buying decision in your favor.

-As prospects take on new roles, they typically look to invest in new tools.
+Prospects taking on new roles typically invest in new tools.
 Our internal data confirms new executives spend 70% of their budget in the first 100 days.
 Reaching out to them during this time significantly increases your odds of catching their attention and closing the deal.

 4. Use the number of Gems as intent data